cs320-mattsrats/schedule-builder/README.md

 # Bugs/Limitations

 In it's current state, our scheudle buidler struggles with conflicting schedule times when generating schedules.
 Additioanlly, there is not databse for student comments, they have been harded coded in.
+Moreover, when geenrating schedules we had difficulty implementing a no overlapping times algorithm.

 # Team Member Names: